-Part of the national park system since 1970, Sleeping Bear Dunes is one of America’s most profoundly beautiful landscapes: a 64-mile curve of sweeping vistas, miles of perfect freshwater beaches, forested wilderness islands, miles of hiking trails and the paved Sleeping Bear Heritage Trail, is a multi-use pathway that runs from the northern end of the park to a point just south of Empire.
+The lakeshore is also known as the Sleeping Bear Dunes Natiional Park and it's been part of the park system since 1970.
+It is one of America’s most profoundly beautiful landscapes with sweeping vistas, freshwater beaches, forested wilderness islands, and miles of hiking trails.
+There is also the paved Sleeping Bear Heritage Trail, a multi-use pathway that runs from the northern end of the park to a point just south of Empire.

 If you need suggestions on planning your visit, browse our itinerary, check out the Benzie county section of the park and take a look at tour options with Up North Tours.
 For the trail veterans out there, check out our list of lesser known and secret spots in the area!

 Can you swim at the Sleeping Bear Dunes?

 What is there to do at the Sleeping Bear Dunes?

 The Sleeping Bear Dunes National Lakeshore is the most popular single attraction in the Traverse City area, and it’s only a short drive from downtown Traverse City and the surrounding counties.
 A year-round attraction, the park provides outdoor recreation opportunities for everyone.
 Here are some recommended activities: